lenilsonjr/Blog/content/minimalism.md

 First challenge: find an apartment.

-I created a Trello board to help us figure out what we need to buy, and every time I added a card like "microwave" or "T.V." he would comment something like _**why the fuck we need that shit?**_
+I created a Trello board to help us figure out what we needed to buy, and every time I added a card like "microwave" or "T.V." he would comment something like _**why the fuck we need that shit?**_

 If you understand Portuguese, that's an interesting conversation to read about the need to buy a microwave: